 Where to drink

 Antwerp has a very vibrant nightlife with some bars staying open 24 hours so if you don’t feel like going home, well you don’t have to.
 While you will find some places with a crowd throughout the week, like most cities, it really comes alive at the weekend.
 There’s lots of bars and nightclubs dotted throughout the city.. however, somewhere that really stood out to me was Bocadero.
 This is a beach style bar located right beside the water.
 It is an old hangar renovated into a very aesthetically pleasing beach themed bar, with beach chairs, sand and wooden decking throughout.
 We came here during golden hour and it was really, really stunning.
 It has quite a chilled, cool atmosphere with lots of drinks, cocktails and nibbles available.
-Unfortunately, as it is a beach bar, it is only open for the summer months (May 10th to September 1st), so if you happen to be in Antwerp during this time frame, you absolutely need to pay a visit, even just for the out on the sunset.
+Unfortunately, as it is a beach bar, it is only open for the summer months (May 10th to September 1st), so if you happen to be in Antwerp during this time frame, you absolutely need to pay a visit.

 Things to note